Hagtronics/Visual-ASCII-Directory-Tree-Generator/README.md

 # Visual ASCII Folder Tree Generator
+## AKA: Visual ASCII Directory Tree Generator
 A Python3.12 / TTKinter Windows app that generates ASCII folder tree views suitable for documentation.

 Also very useful when trying to find 'lost items' or where you 'stashed' files in your project directories.